 I wasn’t gone, but I wanted to be.
 Twitch, I urged my fingers.
 Move.
 Point.

 And then one did.
-It twitched, every so slightly, toward the knife and, drawn to the movement, his eyes fell to the weapon.
+It twitched, ever so slightly, toward the knife and, drawn to the movement, his eyes fell to the weapon.
 She felt it too and her anger burned.
 They both lunged but maybe my control was stronger for a moment because he got there first.
 He didn’t hesitate.
 He didn’t say goodbye.
 There wasn’t time.
 He simply lifted the knife, brought it down, and set me free.

-Get more stories like this in my latest book, Flash in the Dark: A Collection of Flash Fiction.
+Get more stories like this in my book, Flash in the Dark: A Collection of Flash Fiction.